 Create an Outdoor Theater

 Set up a projection screen in your backyard, which may just be the side of your house, and showcase a classic movie.
-Bonus points if you make popcorn, too.
+Bonus points if you have a popcorn bar with sweet and salty mix-ins, too.

 Set up a Backyard Carnival